-Run Nodinite in Docker (Experimental POC)
+Run Nodinite with Docker Compose (Experimental POC)

-This guide explains what is available today, what is not yet available, and how to choose between Docker and a traditional Windows Server installation.
+This guide explains what is available today, what is not yet available, and how to choose between Docker Compose and a traditional Windows Server installation.

 Current Scope and Intended Usage